Unveiling the World of Cosmetic Colour Ingredients

 Purity: The Essence of Compliance

-Purity requirements underpin colourant safety.
-Compliance with Annex purity criteria rests on suppliers’ shoulders, as intricate supply chains lead to trickly verification.
+Purity requirements are essential to colourant safety.
+Compliance with Annex purity criteria rests on the suppliers’ shoulders, as intricate supply chains can lead to tricky verification.
 Notably, the US FDA and EU/UK set distinct limits, with permitted colours differing between the regions.

-There are many colours that are listed for-rinse-off use only, and therefore cannot be used in any product that is for leave-on usage.
-Another subset is for colours which should not be used in products applied to the mucous membranes (eyes, oral, genital), or are not permitted for use in eye products specifically.
-Some also have maximum amounts permitted for use.
+There are many colours that are listed for rinse-off use only, and therefore cannot be used in any product that is going to be left on.
+Another subset is for colours which should not be used in products applied to the mucous membranes (eyes, mouth or genitalia), or are not permitted for use in eye products specifically.
+Some colourants also have a maximum amount permitted for use.

 References